JoeCastle/JoeBloggsV3/src/posts/answering-junior-questions/answering-junior-questions.md

 ## 1. What programming language should I start with?

-There's no perfect answer, but here’s the honest take:
+There's no perfect answer, but here’s a good starting point:

 - **JavaScript** is one of the most beginner-friendly and widely used languages, especially for web development.
 - **Python** is great for its readability and broad applications in web, data science, automation, and scripting.